jeraldrich/blog/docs/multiprocessing_sqlalchemy_largefile_processing.rst

 Another advantage of using the consumer producer pattern, is that SQLAlchemy models / data insertion can be easily seperated from the consumer code.

-In this example, I have a simple table called chat_messages which is populated by parsing a large json file of JSON strings.
-The main point of this is to show how easy it is to use multiprocessing.

 Here's what the SQLAlchemy model looks like::